hakasapl/PGPatcher/README.md

 This is a CMake project with VCPKG for packages.
 Supported IDEs are Visual Studio 2022 or Visual Studio Code.
 Personally I use Visual Studio Code with the [clangd extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd).
 It tends to be much faster than VS2022.

+### Requirements

+* FlatBuffers `flatc` compiler version 25.2.10 in your path (if this is ever updated the nuget package also needs an update)

 ### Visual Studio Code

 * Visual Studio 2022 with desktop development for C++ is still required as this project uses the `MSVC` toolchain.